Anisia94/HelloWorld/README.md

 - [Maven 3](https://maven.apache.org/download.cgi) (this project is managed by maven)
 - [Git](https://git-scm.com/download/win)

-## Usage

-To start developing and executing automated test cases we need to go through 2 phases:  **Recording and Playback**.
-These approaches are used to mock external dependencies (called webservices and stored procedures) and then used them in our tests.

- Firstly,

 ## Setup the projects
 Firstly, we have to download the application in witch the automated tests will be written: